mozilla/pkipolicy/rootstore/policy.md

 ### 7.3 Removals ###

-Mozilla MAY, at its sole discretion, decide to disable (partially or fully) or remove a certificate at any time and for any reason.
+Mozilla MAY, at its sole discretion, decide to disable (partially or fully), or remove a certificate, at any time and for any reason.
 This MAY happen immediately or on a planned future date.
 Mozilla will disable or remove a certificate if the CA operator demonstrates ongoing or egregious practices that do not maintain the expected level of service